Can You Sue A Workers Compensation Company/

 You’re no longer eligible to receive compensation once you’re medically fully recovered and cleared to return to work.
 To obtain such a medical opinion, some insurers will require you to have an independent medical exam, usually through a provider chosen by the insurer.
 The insurer might also have you meet with a vocational expert to prove that work is available to you.
 As a result of either the medical exam or meeting, the insurer might decide that you’re physically well enough to return to work.

 If an insurer wants to pursue a medical exam or use other tactics to push you back into the workplace before you’re fully healed, pursuing litigation and defending against such an action might be the right choice.
-A workers’ compensation attorney can help you decide how to proceed.
+A workers’ compensation attorney can help you decide how to sue for workers comp in PA.
 Your attorney can also help prepare you for any meetings or interviews and can act as your advocate through the litigation process.

 Should you decide to sue the insurer for an improper decision or denial of your benefits, it’s helpful to have ample documentation supporting your claim.
 Keep records of any communication between yourself and the insurer and between yourself and your employer.